kg4sgp/habsim/README.md

 # habsim
 High Altitude Balloon Simulator

 This is the beginning of a high altitude balloon simulator.
+The haskell directory contains the start of a simplistic model to use with mapview on an upcoming balloon launch by the NOEXC club.

+Of the C code:
 Current functionality:

 * Calculates vertical ascent and decent of a balloon.